Church-Army/coedata/README.md

 #> 2 580342            6332                    0.467               0.341
 #> # ℹ 3 more variables: general_health_fair <dbl>, general_health_bad <dbl>,
 #> #   general_health_very_bad <dbl>
+#> Parish-level data compiled by the Church of England
 ```

-## Example 2: Viewing a parish in its diocesan and national contexts
+### Viewing a parish in its diocesan and national contexts

 Sometimes people want to see how their parish compares to its diocese
 and to the nation as a whole. `coedata` contains a function that returns